Coronavirus: council service information and advice

 - Using a vehicle(s) wholly or mainly for the purposes of funerals

-Granting or renewing your private hire operator's licence
+Granting or renewing your licence

 Once you have provided the correct information we will be in a position to issue your licence, which will expire on 31 January annually.
 You must also provide the licence fee shown on the application form and signatures of those person(s) authorised to support driver or vehicle applications if not the proposed licence holders.